vernemq/docker-vernemq/README.md

 dots with two underscores `__`.
 The example above would look like `-e "DOCKER_VERNEMQ_LOG__CONSOLE__LEVEL=debug"`.

-There some some exceptions on configuration names contains dots.
+There some exceptions on configuration names contains dots.
 You can see follow examples:

 format in vernemq.conf | format in environment variable name
 ---------------------- | ------------------------------------